Ken Muse

 Today’s post is more of a short tip.
 Using a matrix strategy in a build makes it easy to repeat the same set of steps with different sets of parameters.
 For each set of parameters, a new run will be created.
 These are commonly used to create a build (or test) for multiple platforms, split tests into multiple runs, or execute code in multiple environments or containers.

 Fun trick: on Linux, you can use the jq app to create properly escaped JSON object strings.
 Just pass in a named variable and value using --arg name value.
 You can then reference the value of the variable as $name and it will be expanded in the final result.
-If you use --argjson name value, you can provide JSON.
+If you use --argjson name value, you can provide a JSON value.
 For Windows, consider PowerShell and ConvertTo-Json.

 1{